Reducing Stochastic Games to Semidefinite Program Feasibility: From stochastic games to max-average constraints

-Note that max-average CSP instances may also use constraints of the form $x_0 \leq \min(x_1,\dots,x_k)$ where $k \in \N$, $x_0 \leq c$, or $x_0 \geq c$ for some rational constant $c$, because the respective relations are primitively positively definable over the other relations.
+Note that max-average CSP instances may also use constraints of the form $x_0 \leq \min(x_1,\dots,x_k)$ where $k \in \N$, $x_0 \leq c$, or $x_0 \geq c$ for some rational constant $c$, because the respective relations are primitively positively definable using max-average constraints.

 We now show that the problem of solving stochastic mean payoff games can be reduced to max-average CSPs.

-A reduction to slightly more general CSPs, including constraints of the form $x_0 \le c + x_1$, follows from \cite[Theorem~18]{issac2016jsc} and is based on a Collatz--Wielandt property of order-preserving and additively homogeneous maps.
-However, for our purposes, it is useful that the reduction does not use these additional constraints.
-Instead, we give a proposition that characterizes the value of a stopping simple stochastic game.
+A reduction to max-plus-average CSPs follows from \cite[Theorem~18]{issac2016jsc} and is based on a Collatz--Wielandt property of order-preserving and additively homogeneous maps.
+We provide a more direct reduction to the smaller class of CSPs without constraints of the form $x_0 \le c + x_1$ as an intermediate step for our reduction.
+To do so, we give a proposition that characterizes the value of a stopping simple stochastic game.

 It was already proven in \cite{condon} that this value is a unique fixed point of an operator involving min, max, and averaging operations.
 By replacing the fixed point equations with inequalities, we obtain a set of certificates which prove that the value is at least $1/2$.
 This observation is proven, e.g., in \cite{stochasticchapter} and gives inequalities very similar to the inequalities on Shapley operators used in \cite{issac2016jsc}.

 \begin{proposition} Consider a stopping simple stochastic game played on a directed graph $\dgraph=([n],E)$.
 Then, the value of a state $k \in [n]$ is at least $1/2$ if and only if the following system of inequalities (an instance of a max-average constraint satisfaction problem) has a solution $x \in \Q_{\geq 0}^n$: